codetricity/theta-client-mode/README.md

 Use Digest Authentication.

 Your THETA V and your workstation must be connected to the same WiFi router.
+You can also connect your THETA to the Wi-Fi of your laptop or workstation if you share the Wi-Fi connection.
 The THETA V WiFi LED should be solid green, not blue.

 ## Find IP Address